koad/documentation/src/setup/components.md

 Listed here are a few of the most fundamental tools used in my daily life.
 This is not a complete list of everything, but it is a list of components that exist within the majority of the work within my meta-verse kingdom.

-In an ideal world, maybe in my lifetime, we would see the Keybase server functions wrapped into a nice self-hostable package as well as the sandstorm services become a compatible matrix integrations server.
+In an ideal world, maybe in my lifetime, we would see
+- the Keybase server functions wrapped into a nice self-hostable package
+- the sandstorm services become a compatible matrix integrations server

 _I am excited to see where these things go._